pehchankon/AutoJoinClass/README.md

 # AutoJoinClass

-1. To add a class, edit timetable.csv and add details.
+1. To add a class, edit Assets/timetable.csv and add details.
 There are some example classes.
 The duration is in minutes.
 2. The program is optimized to check for classes whenever the time is XX:X0
 3. The above condition can be changed, in the fn configure() at line 108 the "int unit" can be changed
 4. You need to allow opening zoom through browser